 - artsci.utoronto.ca/about/faculty-governance – These pages tell you more about Arts & Science Council, its Standing Committees, and its past and current business.

-- artsci.utoronto.ca/leadership-team/dean-faculty-arts-science – This page tells you more about the current Dean of Arts & Science.
+- artsci.utoronto.ca/about/glance/leadership-team/dean-faculty-arts-science – This page tells you more about the current Dean of Arts & Science.

 |Position||July 1, 2018 to